Swiss stocks - Factors to watch on July 7

-ZURICH, July 7 The Swiss blue-chip SMI was seen opening 0.2 percent lower at 8,872 points on Friday, according to premarket indications by bank Julius Baer .
+ZURICH, July 7 (Reuters) - The Swiss blue-chip SMI was seen opening 0.2 percent lower at 8,872 points on Friday, according to premarket indications by bank Julius Baer .

 The following are some of the main factors expected to affect Swiss stocks: